 How brave do you think you are?

-To celebrate Halloween, we've put together a list of the eight spookiest, most unsettling places to visit from all around the world.
-A trip to any of these places is enough to make the most fearless of travellers quake in their (well-worn) boots ...
+We’ve put together a list of the world’s spookiest, most unsettling destinations.
+A trip to any of these places is enough to make the most fearless of travellers quake in their (well-worn) boots…

 It is incredible to think that the bones of an estimated 40,000 people were used to create this creepy decoration.
 You cannot miss the chandelier in the middle of the ossuary containing at least one of every bone in the human body, or the coat of arms in bones of the Schwarzenberg family who purchased the abbey and the land in around 1784.
 This is an eerie, thought-provoking place and not one you would want to visit alone after dark.